lpapailiou/fac/README.md

         print('hello world');
     }

-##### Interpreter mode
+##### Validation mode
 This mode will run a parser as above.
-As soon as the parse tree is ready, the interpreter will traverse the tree and validate semantic rules.
+As soon as the parse tree is ready, the validator will traverse the tree and validate semantic rules.

     // sample output
     ***** PARSER RESULT *****